kpunith8/Links-and-Tutorials/General Topics/Refactoring.md

 - Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.

-- `I'm not a great programmer; I'm just a good programmer with great habits.` - `Kent Beck`
+- `I'm not a great programmer; I'm just a good programmer with great habits.` - Kent Beck

+- `For each desired change, make the change easy, then make the easy change` — Kent Beck

 ## First Step